Incest: Biblical references

-The earliest Biblical reference to incest involved Cain.
+The earliest Biblical reference to possible incest involves Cain.
 It was cited that he knew his wife and she conceived and bore Enoch.
-During this period, there was no other woman except Eve or there was an unnamed sister and so this meant Cain had an incestuous relationship with his mother or his sister.
+A literalist reading of this passage indicates that, during this period, there was no other woman except Eve, or there was an unnamed sister, in which case Cain had an incestuous relationship with his mother or his sister.
 According to the Book of Jubilees, Cain married his sister Awan.
 Later, in Genesis 20 of the Hebrew Bible, the Patriarch Abraham married his half-sister Sarah.
-Other references include the passage in Samuel where Amnon, King David's son, raped his half-sister, Tamar.
+Other references include the passage in 2 Samuel 13 where Amnon, King David's son, rapes his half-sister Tamar.
 According to Michael D. Coogan, it would have been perfectly all right for Amnon to have married her, the Bible being inconsistent about prohibiting incest.